rancher-sandbox/rancher-desktop/docs/images.md

 Rancher Desktop provides the ability to build, push, and pull images via the [KIM](https://github.com/rancher/kim) project.

-Note, on Mac `kim` is put into the path.
-This feature is not yet working on Windows and you will need to either manually add the binary to your path or install KIM directly.
-Adding KIM to your path is coming soon.
+Note, `kim` is put into the path automatically.
+This occurs during the installer on Windows, and upon first run on macOS.

 ## Using KIM